kredibel-id/VisionSample-Android/README.md

 ```kotlin
 livenessView.stop();
 ```
-<h1 align="center">OCRCameraView</h1>
+<h1 align="center">Using OCRCameraView Component</h1>
 <img width="100%" src="https://github.com/kredibel-id/VisionSample-Android/blob/main/ocr-camera-view.png?raw=true" />

-OCRCameraView is a component which is a SurfaceView which includes a Camera controller and a OCR with Kredibel API.
+**OCRCameraView** is a component which is a SurfaceView which includes a Camera controller and a OCR with Kredibel API.

 ```xml
 <io.kredibel.vision.OCRCameraView